sun-software/Stonedown/README.md

 - Preview the .md file before it is published

 # Update
-**[11/03/23]** First update the first alpha version of the app and almost finished I only need to correct a few errors and in a couple of days or at most weeks it depends on how long it takes me to solve I share the code here on GitHub of this very first alpha version of Stonewon.
+**[11/03/23]** First update the first alpha version of the app and almost finished I only need to correct a few errors and in a couple of days or at most weeks it depends on how long it takes me to solve I share the code here on GitHub of this very first alpha version of Stonedown.

-**[16/03/23]** Seondo update compared to what was budgeted it will take much longer to solve the errors than with each correction new ones appear and to publish the Stonedown alpha code I will have to wait any longer.
+**[16/03/23]** Second update compared to what was budgeted it will take much longer to solve the errors than with each correction new ones appear and to publish the Stonedown alpha code I will have to wait any longer.

+**[23/11/23]** TErzo update after months of silence I am still doing fixed bugs since I have not had time for personal motives to sistermare the code of the first alpha, I hope at this point of being able to make at least the first alpha operational.
+I have decided that two functions in the first alpha will be postponed later since they are not necessary in this embryonic phase and I speak iCloud syncoization with the Apple file app and collaboration with other users, in doing so I should be able to siistemare the code and make the first alpha operational.

 # Contacts
 If you have advice on how to improve the app or want to give me a hand you can find me on [Twitter](https://www.twitter.com/iMichaelProMax) and you can contact me safely in DM